-The Russian system provides for universal primary (one to three years of age) and kindergarten (three to seven years of age) service in urban areas.
+The childcare system in Russia provides for universal primary (one to three years of age) and kindergarten (three to seven years of age) service in urban areas.
 These relieve working mothers from daytime child care needs.

 After the collapse of the Soviet Union, the number of kindergartens decreased.
 As a result, large cities encountered a shortage of kindergarten vacancies.
 Moscow offers specialized kindergaten commissions available in certain locations around the city when empty slots are available.
-To get into this childcare system, parents place their kids on the waiting list as soon as they’re born.
+To get into this childcare system in Russia, parents place their kids on the waiting list as soon as they’re born.

 When choosing a nanny, the main decision is whether to choose a Russian nanny or a nanny with another nationality.

 A Russian nanny might be willing to help you with other daily tasks, such as ordering water over the phone and enrolling your child in a Russian detsky sad (kindergarten).
-Where Filipino nannies, for example, tend to be more willing to do household work as well as childcare.
+Where Filipino nannies, for example, tend to be more willing to do household work as well as childcare in Russia.

-This is a Russian education institution for children usually three to seven years of age; known as a cheaper option, and generally more convenient.
+This is an educational institution for childcare in Russia, usually for kids three to seven years of age; known as a cheaper option, and generally more convenient.

 After a few months immersed in a Russian speaking environment, younger children generally find it easier to learn the language.
 Children under school age usually cope well and start understanding and speaking Russian relatively quickly.